kalejcamto/Network-Defense/README.md

 # Network-Defense
-Procedures - CND CERT STUDY MATERIAL
+Procedures - CND Certified Network Defender certification study material and labs (Ethical Hacking)

-Ethical Hacking
-  for vulnerability assessment and penetration testing.
+Ethical Hacking for vulnerability assessment and penetration testing in a controlled virtual environment.
-This process may entail tasks such as updating an operating system, eliminating unnecessary applications or services, or installing a vendor's latest security patch.

-Topics I went over with virtual labs and I am going to add screen shots for some of them:
+Topics of this Big Project  I executed using virtual labs and lectures.
+I am adding screenshots or most important info for some of them:

-**>1.
+>1.
 Ethics and legal issues
 >2.
 Footprinting
 >3.
 Scanning
 >4.
 Enumeration